mgrankin/ru_transformers/README.md

 ---                                  | -- | ---                          |
 Unfreeze -1 (all)         | 5 epoch, 44.55 | 3 epoch, 33.38                          |

+I've trained the model using gradual unfreezing with '--unfreeze_level' parameter.
+The sequence was 0,1,2,7,-1 (as in the table with results).
+When loss dont't improve for a day I switch to next value (like from 2 to 7).
+You can find my exact scripts in `tpu/schedule_small.txt` and `tpu/schedule_medium.txt`.

 # 3. I'd like to download your models

 ```bash